F-a-b-l-e/Wallet-Finder/README.md

 # TRX Wallet Finder
-  #Features:
+Trx Wallet Finder Using JavaScript
+  # Features:
  -Fast, very fast.
 On modern and old cumputer

  -Easy to use

  -Batteries included

 # Usage:
  You can just start the compiled one on realese or u can rebuild it
+# Note:
+ If precompiled script didnt work, compile u own just follow the steps down
 # To start script:
    -Install Node.js

-   -Open terminal in the folder where you downloaded this repository -Run npm install
+   -Open terminal in the folder where you downloaded this repository

+   -Run npm install

-   -Run node index.js
+   -Run node tron.js

 # Photo:
 ![image](https://github.com/user-attachments/assets/7cb1f993-8d9b-4317-9dc5-f8cf6600da7b)